Jbay33/JORDAN-Charged-Up/README.md

 ##### THE PROJECT
 ###### THE PROJECT

 This is a scouting app for FRC events during the 2023 season in the Charged up game.
 Users are able to collect data about other teams, store it in a database and access it in a website.
 This app uses the HTTP protocol to comunicate with an API, which sends information to a database that can is consumed on the website [here.](https://robotics-scouting.vercel.app/)

+We hope to use this for the 2023 season and possibly make it public facing.
+Many teams currently use google forms or even paper to keep track of data.
+This is designed to put data in the most consumable form possible.

 ## HOW